nology-tech/augusta-group-two-terraform/README.md

 - Set cidr blocks to 10.16.0.0
 - used 'group-two' for naming

-# Things to change once available

 - Add the AMIs for the app and db machine
 - Change the IP address in playbooks/inventory.txt

+- Added empty test file

+# Things to change once available

+- Complete test file

 - Add each groupmembers IP addresses in main (application-tier, ingress)

 ## Contributors